OWASP/www-project-developer-guide/draft/04-foundations/06-security-champions.md

 * Oversee secure code reviews: raise issues of risk in the code base that arise from peer group code reviews
 * Use security testing tools: provide support to their team for the use of security testing tools

-An important point to keep in mind is that security champions should come forward because they are interested in security, rather than assigned or chosen out of expediency.
-It is a role that requires a passion and interest in application security, we are hard to find but we certainly do exist.
+The security champion role requires a passion and interest in application security, and so arbitrarily assigning this role is unlikely to work in practice.
+A better strategy is to provide a security champions program, so that developers who are interested can come forward;
+in effect they should self-select.

 #### Security champions program